TrickyFatCat/TrickyInteractionSystem-old/README.md

 # TrickyInteractionSystem

+This projects isn't in development no more.
+You can find a new version [**here**](https://github.com/TrickyFatCat/TrickyInteractionSystem)

 An Unreal Engine plugin contains components for integration of the simple interaction system in a prototype.

 ## Installation